-Pat is Chair of the Board of the Livestock Conservancy, and a recent board member of the Akhal-Teke Association of America.
-A life-long horsewoman, her professional background spans biology and ecology, collaboration and project management.
+Pat is president of the Livestock Conservancy, and a recent board member of the Akhal-Teke Association of America.
+A life-long horsewoman, her degrees and professional background span biology and ecology, collaboration and project management.
 Her non-profit experience includes serving as an officer and board member on a diversity of non-profit organizations, as well as successful fundraising of millions of dollars for various non-profit and community projects.